 A palace statement said that the Queen had no comment but of course she regretted that her father was a member of the Nazi party.
 However, she "first got knowledge of his membership in adulthood, and she never had the opportunity to discuss this with her father."

 In the meantime Silvia set out to clear her family's name and an investigator issued a report in August 2011 that Sommerlath had traded part of a coffee plantation in Brazil for the factory, which helped the owner and his family escape to South America.
-(Which is about the best possible resolution that story could've had.)

 "I wasn't afraid of what I would find when I started searching in the archives.
 I knew there was no reason to worry," Queen Silvia told the local Goetheborgs-Posten after the investigation, which she financed, concluded.

-The Swedish people who were used to the royal family's antics were shocked and morbidly fascinated by news of the king's even-wilder-than-they-realized ways, but ultimately they weren't devastated.
+The Swedish people who were used to the royal family's scandals were shocked and morbidly fascinated by news of the king's even-wilder-than-they-realized ways, but ultimately they weren't devastated.
 "If it would have been the [prime minister], he would be forced to resign the following day," Sjöberg told the Telegraph.
 "There would be a public outcry, severe political consequences for Sweden, political chaos and a constitutional crisis."

 But frankly, as the Brits have proved a dozen times over, royals are especially adept at surviving scandal.
 And so the Swedes were the talk of the continent, but chugged on to hold court another day.

-And Crown Princess Victoria announcing her first pregnancy that summer certainly served as a welcome distraction.
+Crown Princess Victoria announcing her first pregnancy that summer certainly served as a welcome distraction.

 The regal brunette beauty, who made her first public speech at 18 and has been executing her royal duties—philanthropy, appearances, enhancing public morale, serving as a dignified face of Sweden—ever since, has become perhaps the most beloved member of the royal family over the years.